rkoeninger/ShenScript/docs/setup.rst

    This class is a description of object returned by the :js:`backend` function and does not actually exist.
 It contains an initial ShenScript environment, without the Shen kernel loaded.

    :param function assemble:  Composes a sequence of JavaScript ASTs and Fabrications into a single Fabrication.
+   :param function assign:    Initialize or set a global symbol.
    :param boolean  async:     Environment will generate async functions.
    :param function bounce:    Creates a trampoline from function and rest arguments.
    :param function compile:   Turns KLambda expression array tree into JavaScript AST.